HeardLibrary/digital-scholarship/manage/index.md

 # Resources

+**NEW!
+Information about the NIH Data Management and Sharing Policy**

 ## Data management

 Grant funding agencies are increasingly requiring applicants to submit a data management plan as part of written proposals.
 Data management, however, goes beyond the plan submitted to a funding body to encompass the steps taken throughout the research process to ensure the longevity and usefulness of a data set.